rclone/rclone/docs/content/overview.md

 ### Case Insensitive ###

-If a cloud storage systems is case sensitive then it is possible to have two files which differ only in case, eg `file.txt` and `FILE.txt`.
+If a cloud storage systems is case sensitive then it is possible to have two files which differ only in case, e.g. `file.txt` and `FILE.txt`.
 If a cloud storage system is case insensitive then that isn't possible.